satunr/COVID-19/CP/ReadMe.md

+**Determining the Rate of Infectious Disease Testing through Contagion Potential**

 **Data.**

  - daily COVID cases in Germany and Italy from Our World in Data [37] between January 1, 2022 - March 31, 2022 (**Italy.csv; Germany.csv**)